 Rating: ⭐️ 5 Star Review with 25 reviews Length: ⏳ 3.5 hours

 I love food.
 I love eating food, I love creating food, and more importantly, when I am on vacation, I love learning about food.

 If you are like me and love food, especially chocolate or coffee you won’t want to miss taking part in a Chocolate Tour.
-The tour takes place in a private jungle-reserve just ten minutes from Manual Antonio.
+The tour takes place in a private jungle-reserve just ten minutes from Manuel Antonio.